Spencek7746/PA1-Getting-Into-C-Sharp/README.md

 You should now have a .exe file.
 Use command ```ls``` to view the executable name.
 To run it, simple type *executablename.exe* to run the file.

-You should see a menu, just read the instructions and simply type a number for the submenu or option you want to access.
+You should see a menu, just read the instructions and simply type a number for the option you want to access.
 For option 1, you will be instructed to provide a name, noise, age, and weight.
 This is neccessary to create your animal and document it.
+There are only 3 types of animals to create: a cat, a Cassowary, and a secret "animal".

 DESIGN CHOICES:
 The Animal class is abstract so it can be used as a preset for all of the classes that inherit it's methods and variables.
 This makes it a lot easier to implement